abw/gronber-time/README.md

 ## Installation

-You'll need to have [git](https://git-scm.com/) installed to clone the repository and [Node.js](https://nodejs.org/) to run or build it.
+If you want to play with the code then you'll need to have [git](https://git-scm.com/) installed to clone the repository and [Node.js](https://nodejs.org/) to run the website or build it for production.

-These example use `npm` (provided with Node.js) but you can use [pnpm](https://pnpm.io/) or [yarn](https://yarnpkg.com/) if you prefer.
+These examples use `npm` (provided with Node.js) but you can use [pnpm](https://pnpm.io/) or [yarn](https://yarnpkg.com/) if you prefer.

-Check out the repository.
+First check out the repository.

 ```
 $ git clone https://github.com/abw/gronber-time.git
+$ cd gronber-time
 ```

 Install the dependencies.